 What Morgan Gibbs-White said about his Sheffield United future as Wolves man impresses on loan

+Morgan Gibbs-White asked about his Sheffield United future amid impressive loan displays from Wolves

-Morgan Gibbs-White has refused to rule out the possibility of returning to Sheffield United when his loan from Premier League side Wolves ends in the summer.
+Morgan Gibbs-White has refused to rule out the possibility of returning to Sheffield United when his loan from Premier League side Wolves ends, despite acknowledging that the “plan” is to return to Molineux in the summer.

 The England U21 international has been one of United’s most impressive performers this season since joining from Wolves, and scored twice in the Blades’ 4-0 rout of Swansea City at the weekend.